America’s Spiritual Civil War

 - Pray to God.
 In humility, repent of personal, family and corporate church sins, then ask him to intervene.

-- Fast one meal a day, one or more days each week, and use the time for prayer.
+- Fast one meal a day, one or more days each week, and use the time for prayer and biblical meditation.

 - In the spiritual authority Jesus gave us, command evil spirits to stop creating problems; including the spirits of chaos, division, hatred, intolerance, and others as needed.
 Be persistent because they resist authority but eventually must submit.

-- Register and vote in elections for candidates who support our values, which reflect biblical principles.
+- Register and vote in elections for candidates who support Judeo-Christian values, which reflect biblical principles.
 If we fail to vote, we abdicate our responsibility as citizens of America and God’s kingdom.

 - Ask God for wisdom and spiritual insight about what’s happening, what he’s doing, and how you can do your part.